ashbellett/ashbellett.github.io/_posts/_probability/probability-spaces.md

 A finite collection of $$k>2$$ events $$E_1, \ldots, E_k$$ are **mutually independent** if, for every subset of events in the collection, the probability of their intersection is the product of their probabilities.
 For $$l\leq k$$ and indices $$1\leq i_1,\ldots,i_l\leq k$$:

 $$\mathbb{P}\left(\bigcap_{j=1}^l E_{i_j}\right)=\prod_{j=1}^l\mathbb{P}\left(E_{i_j}\right).$$

+Mutual independence implies pairwise independence, but pairwise independence does not imply mutual independence.